Soul Care Initiative

-The Denver Seminary Soul Care Initiative (SCI) exists to extend Jesus’ invitation, “Come to me all you who are weary and burdened, and I will give you rest,” to the pastors and faith leaders of the Front Range.
-SCI serves as an avenue for personal spiritual renewal to help sustain local pastoral leaders in the midst of demanding daily life and ministry.
+The Soul Care Initiative extends Jesus’ invitation, “Come to me all you who are weary and burdened, and I will give you rest,” to the pastors and faith leaders of the Front Range.
+SCI retreats cultivate personal spiritual renewal to help sustain local pastoral leaders in the midst of demanding daily life and ministry.

-The premier program of the SCI is the Praxis, a nine-month cohort of senior pastoral leaders hungry for a deeper, more integrated experience of life with God.
+The Praxis is a nine-month cohort of senior-level pastoral leaders hungry for a deeper, more integrated experience of life with God.
 Through intentional soul care, the cultivation of spiritual rhythms, and true physical rest, the Praxis empowers these leaders to sustainably shepherd their circles of influence—including their families, staff, and congregations—and flourish in their calling.

 From September through May, the Praxis cohort gathers monthly for a retreat together.
 Retreats offer holistic nurturing, combining rest, silence, solitude, contemplation, community, teaching, and delicious meals.
 Participants additionally experience an hour of individual spiritual direction monthly throughout the process with a trained Christian spiritual director as well as personal, daily prayer practices.